gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

     - `KeyQuencer Extensions/Archive and Files/File` goes in `System/KeyQuencer Extensions` (create the destination folder)
 1. Install [AppleScript 1.1](https://macintoshgarden.org/apps/applescript-11) *Finder Scripting Software* (this is the updated *Scriptable Finder 7.1.3* and *Finder Scripting Extension*)
 1. Restart the Macintosh when prompted
-1. Create the Macro (you could also copy and paste it from an macro sample file):
+1. Create the Macro (you could also copy and paste it from a sample macro file):
     - Open *KeyQuencer Panel* control panel
     - Inside the panel choose File > New Macro
     - Give the macro a name: "Move to Trash"